 Freelancer also provides a mobile app so that collaboration between the client and freelancer is seamless with their Live Chat and project tracking capabilities.

 FreeUp is a virtual assistant platform for popular freelancer gigs such as data entry, social media management, and research, and administrative functions.
-FreeUp is intended for individual entrepreneurs rather than large businesses to find assistants to grow and manage their business.
+FreeUp is intended for individual entrepreneurs rather than large businesses to find assistants to grow and manage their businesses.

 As social media managers, FreeUp is an excellent platform for someone to hire your specialized skill set as most entrepreneurs need to grow and launch their business with increased visibility through social media.

 Upwork is a great platform to find a number of social media manager opportunities.
 Their online platform includes thousands of companies who post regularly with social media manager opportunities, whether it be to post their content on Instagram, Facebook, or LinkedIn.
-Creating a profile to find work on Upwork is free and their secure payment online system is hassle free and you choose how often you want to get paid.
+Creating a profile to find work on Upwork is free and their secure payment online system is hassle-free and you choose how often you want to get paid.

 Do you have what it takes?